 (COVID-19 Update: At the time of this publication, Salt River Tubing is not currently operating and will be closed for the 2020 season.
 Be sure to check and see when they’re up and running again before you book.)

 10. Search for the Lost Dutchman’s Gold Mine at Goldfield

 Legend has it that in the 1800s, Jacob Waltz discovered the mother lode of gold in the Superstition Mountains, now known as the Lost Dutchman’s Gold Mine.
 Can your family find it?

 The town of Goldfield is centered around 1800s Gold Rush nostalgia, and it features fun-filled activities like zip-lining, museums, trail and mine tours, shows, horseback riding, a shooting gallery, reptile exhibit and much more.

 Pro Tip: Take a half-day and drive up State Route 88 to the Tortilla Flat stagecoach stop, an authentic remnant of an old west town.
 Then drive along the Apache Trail to the Roosevelt Dam, which was the largest water dam in the U.S. before the Hoover Dam was built.

 Bonus Activity: Relax at Your Resort

-I hope you find this guide helpful as you plan your family vacation in Scottsdale, Arizona!
+I hope you find this guide helpful as you plan your Scottsdale family vacation!
 Take it from someone who lives here: you made a great decision to visit this town.

 All information is subject to change.
 This article is a curated guide and is neither sponsored nor considered an official endorsement.
 Please be sure to check information directly with any/all tours, guides or companies for the most up-to-date and direct details.